nclabteam/FedProC/docs/analysis.md

 Common output formats:
 - CSV files for tabular data
-- Metadata files with experiment details
+- Metadata files with experiment details (always saved)
 - Summary statistics files

+**Note:** Metadata files are always saved to disk regardless of the `--show-metadata` flag.
+The flag only controls whether metadata is displayed in the console output.